DimoMohit/onedrive/README.md

 # OneDrive

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/one_drive`.
+Welcome to your new gem one_drive!
+You can use this gem to list your Microsoft OneDrive drives and read and write them.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation